Amazon Kindle Scribe vs ReMarkable 2: What's the difference?

 What's interesting about these two devices is that - while technology and hardware is similar - the software means they're targeted at slightly different buyers.
 ReMarkable's paper tablet is designed to replace all of your notebooks, journals, written to-do's and anything else you typically use paper for.

 That means when you first boot it up you're guided through how to create a new notebook, and you can choose from any number of templates designed to mimic page formats you'd find in any number of different books.
-You can have a daily to-do agenda template, regular lined and ruled pages, grids, dotted pages, as well as more niche formats like guitar tablature and blank sheet music templates.
+You can have a daily to-do agenda template, regular lined and ruled pages, grids, and dotted pages, as well as more niche formats like guitar tablature and blank sheet music templates.
 There's a lot of flexibility.

-You can also sign into your Dropbox or Google Drive accounts and get immediate access to your supported documents on those services.
+You can also sign into your OneDrive, Dropbox or Google Drive accounts if you have a Connect subscription and get immediate access to your supported documents on those services.
 Since ReMarkable's tablet has Wi-Fi, it connects directly to those cloud services.
 And - with the ReMarkable app for desktop - you can drag and drop compatible files into your tablet directly.

 You can read e-books on it, but it means dragging and dropping EPUB files manually.

 In contrast, Amazon's device is built on the Kindle platform, and so is already primed and ready for easy access to lots of books.
 It works just like any other Kindle, with access to millions of titles through Amazon's own store.
+That ease of access is a key part of the reading experience and much simpler than Remarkable for reading.

 The Kindle Scribe also offers templates for checklists, lined paper, grid paper and others.
-Without getting it in and having a thorough dig through we're unsure exactly how many it offers.
+It offers a handful of different ruled paper and lines paper templates, plus to-do lists, daily planner formats as well as blank, dotted and grid paper.
+You even get sheet music.
+It'll need a lot more additions in software updates to approach ReMarkable's offering here.

 Like the ReMarkable, it also offers support for reading PDFs, Word files and other documents.
-Plus, you can add sticky notes for books that you're reading.
+You can use the Kindle phone app or the 'Send to Kindle' web browser tool to send any documents to your library and read them or annotate them on the Kindle Scribe.

+Plus, you can add sticky notes in any books that you're reading, and either handwrite or create text notes.
+Sadly, there's no handwriting recognition or conversion to text on the Kindle Scribe.
+With the Remarkable, you do get that feature and the option to convert a written page into text.

-You get audiobook support through Audible, as well as VoiceView screen reading - both of which work over Bluetooth using a pair of connected headphones.
+With Kindle, however, You get audiobook support through Audible, as well as VoiceView screen reading - both of which work over Bluetooth using a pair of connected headphones.
 Kindle also has more storage, so you can download a lot more to the device.

+One advantage of Remarkable is that - using a cloud service and desktop or mobile app - you can access all of your ReMarkable notebooks and documents from pretty much any other device.
+To get unlimited cloud storage, there's a subscription involved but it's very affordable and comes with a 3-year protection plan for their tablet too.

 Price